CodethinkLabs/immut/README.md

 user that can execute docker containers.
 Then you can run the
 following:

-    ./home/tests/run.sh
+    /home/tests/run.sh

-This will currently create a haproxy and gitserver container, along with a container to run the yarns in, and run the yarsn.
+This will currently create a haproxy and gitserver container, along with a container to run the yarns in, and run the yarns.
-In the future, this will test from within the VM.

 If the user desires, they can import a different version of the tests into the VM (the best option currently is to scp the directory